westonrobot/docs/source/periph_user_guide/westonrobot/roger_robot_hand.rst

     * Device will show up as a /dev/ttyUSBx device.
 * On Windows
     * Device will show up as a COMx port device.
-    * :red:`You might need to install the CP210x driver first, available at:` https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads
+    * :red:`You may need to install the CP210x driver first, available at:` https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads

 4. Software Setup
 =================